 If you are not a fan of bitter, strong tasting coffee, trust us, your taste buds will HATE you when you drink this particular coffee.
 Be that as it may, it sure will keep you awake and will give you a massive measure of morning energy.

 P.S. – include a little sugar, and you will cherish it somewhat more.

 Cold Brew Coffee

 This beverage is served cold, with some cold espresso shot (hot espresso shot is kept for the time being or for a little time in the fridge) with squashed ice.
-An enjoyment to have in summers in addition to smooth, refreshing, easy to make, additionally, you can warm it up if you long for hot coffee. *its a win-win*.
+It is an enjoyment to have in summers and smooth, refreshing, easy to make.
+Additionally, you can warm it up if you long for hot coffee * it is a win-win*.

 There are a few different ways of preparing iced coffee.
 Normal hot-brewed coffee can be served cold, although this may bring bitter-tasting products.
 Cold brewing depends on schedule, instead of warmth, to move the coffee flavour to the water.
-So as to accomplish this, ground coffee is soaked in water for a considerable amount of time and later on filtered.
-It has brewed coffee and condensed milk (or any sweetened milk), you serve it chilled with some ice.
+To accomplish this, ground coffee is soaked in water for a considerable amount of time and later on filtered.
+It has brewed coffee and condensed milk (or any sweetened milk); you serve it chilled with some ice.